Q: What is the New York State Minimum Wage?

 Q: Do I have to pay more to employees who clean their own uniforms?

 A: Yes, you must pay a uniform maintenance rate.
-This rate depends on the number of hours an employee works per week, and the Industry you are in.
+This rate depends on the number of hours an employee works per week, and the geographical region an employee works in.
 See the Industry Summary Rate sheets for details.
 We also have a guidance document LS 400 for more information about uniforms and the 'wash and wear' exemption for the Hospitality Industry.

 Q: Do I need to provide a new pay notice when there is an increase in the Minimum Wage rate?